rayon-rs/rayon/src/iter/plumbing/README.md

-The `bridge` function will then connect the consumer, which is handling the `flat_map` and `for_each`, with the producer, which is handling the `zip` and its preecessors.
+The `bridge` function will then connect the consumer, which is handling the `flat_map` and `for_each`, with the producer, which is handling the `zip` and its predecessors.
 It will split down until the chunks seem reasonably small, then pull items from the producer and feed them to the consumer.